-All regions of interest where analysis is performed and statistics are computed should be saved.
-In addition, all computed maps (K^{trans} and IAUGC{BN}), should be saved in DICOM and DICOM secondary capture modes.
-K^{trans} min-1 10000.
+- 650 All regions of interest where analysis is performed and statistics are computed should be saved.
+In addition, - all computed maps (K^{trans} and IAUGC{BN}), should be saved in DICOM and DICOM secondary capture modes. - 652 In the conversion to DICOM output, K^{trans} values should be reported in units of min-1 1000.